The Importance of Friendship

 Face to face contact with friends or lengthy phone conversations are also less likely these days.
 You might feel that you have lots of acquaintances or Facebook friends, but very few people with whom you connect with deeply.
 Many of our interactions take place on social media, by email and text.
 You may have frequent contact with people around you, without really sharing and feeling known.
 This can leave an aching sense of loneliness and isolation.

-- Sometimes, you might feel really stuck with this issue.
+5. Sometimes, you might feel really stuck with this issue.
 You may feel a deep sense of shame or feel inherently flawed inside.
 You might feel that others just wouldn’t be interested and this feeling seems too overwhelming to ignore or challenge.
 Possibly, you may have had experiences in your earlier life that have influenced your ability to trust or feel safe to open up and be yourself.
-Understandably, you then might want to protect yourself and hide away.
-This then might be the time to consider getting some support in therapy.